LEUNGUU/ansible-cdh/README.md

 # ansible-cdh
-Using ansible to install CDH manually\n
+Using ansible to install CDH manually
-Welcome for cloning and enhancing!!\n
+Welcome for cloning and enhancing!!
 Thanks!